bquarant/wip/_posts/2014-02-05-smokers-sore.md

 ### Differential diagnosis of a tongue lesion
 - **Aphthous Ulcer (Canker sore)** - This is a common, recurrent painful lesion of the oral cavity.
 The cause is unknown, onset between 1-25 years, and typically resolve in 7 to 10 days.
 - **Leukoplakia**: nonspecific term to mean white patch on the tongue.
-This may be premalignant and give rise to carcioma.
+This may be premalignant and give rise to carcinoma.
 - **Remainder**: trauma, infection, amyloidosis, neoplasia
 - Causes of mass lesions: hyperplasia, hypertrophy, edema, hemorrhage, inflammation, infection, repair (keloid vs. pyogenic granuloma), tumor (benign vs. malignant)